 These shoes are meant for mild winter conditions without snow.
 But you might encounter the occasional winter rain and misty conditions which will soak summer running shoes.
 Here, you require water-repellent uppers that keep your feet dry.

 1) Asics GT-1000 8 GTX

-The Gore-Tex version of the GT-1000 is basically the same shoe as the road edition except for the trail-biased outsole and a waterproof upper.
+The Gore-Tex version of the GT-1000 is nearly identical to the road edition except for the trail-biased outsole and a waterproof upper.
 This change also makes the upper sufficiently warm for cold-weather running.